NLnetLabs/unbound/doc/unbound.conf.rst

     Default: no

+@@UAHL@unbound.conf@harden-cname-follow@@: *<yes or no>*
+    Harden CNAME redirections by following them.
+    If no, then upstream CNAME and DNAME redirections are allowed in a response without checking with further messages if those are valid.
+    It can only really be disabled safely on localhost net or encrypted connectivity.
+    Default is on to protect the cache integrity.

+    Default: yes

 @@UAHL@unbound.conf@use-caps-for-id@@: *<yes or no>*
     Use 0x20-encoded random bits in the query to foil spoof attempts.
     This perturbs the lowercase and uppercase of query names sent to authority